-Organic skincare scrutinized by The Organic Organic Consumers Association.
-Carcinogenic ingredients found in leading brands
+Organic skincare scrutinized by The Organic Organic Consumers Association

 I buy organic whenever I can.
 It matters to me that the food I eat and the products I use in my home and on my body are the purest available.
 In the interest of informing others who might have similar interests, I am posting information on a new report on carcinogens in organic skin care and beauty products:

 I’ve used some of the organic skincare and hair products brands that are listed in this report on carcinogens in organic skincare report presented by the Organic Consumers Association.
 I’ve used JASON Pure Natural & Organic, which is on the list for containing a carcinogen called 1,4-Dioxane.
-I’ve also used Kiss My Face, which apparently contains 1,4-Dioxane as well.
+I’ve also used Kiss My Face and Nature’s Gate, which apparently contain 1,4-Dioxane as well.

 What is 1,4-Dioxane and why do some organic beauty care manufacturers using it?